zachwill/flask_cloud/README.md

 This should return a URL, and you can then view your application in your web browser of choice.

+And, to deactivate `virtualenv` (once you've finished coding), you simply run the following command:

+    $ deactivate

 Adding Requirements
 -------------------